The Day After The Iranian Bomb

 An order is now given for all Israeli-Arabs to vacate Israel by November 1st 2009.
 Anyone who does not vacate Israel’s territory as well as the Gaza Strip and Judea and Samaria, shall be held responsible for his own death.
 The State of Israel shall deem any Arab under Israeli sovereignty, including the Gaza Strip and Judea and Samaria, with no exceptions, as enemies threatening the existence of the state.

 Furthermore, a “take no captives” policy has been announced, starting November 1st 2009.
 Up to this date, anyone looking to vacate the country shall be spared.
 No one will be spared after this date.
-In addition, all military and civilian forces operating in the field must work to communicate this message immediately to all the Muslim and Christian Arab population in Judea and Samaria, the Gaza Strip and the all Arab residents of the country.
+In addition, all military and civilian forces operating in the field must work to communicate this message immediately to all the Muslim population in Judea and Samaria, the Gaza Strip and the all Arab residents of the country.

 The State of Israel hereby informs Egypt of the complete annexation of the entire Sinai Peninsula up to the Suez Canal.
 The Egyptians must clear out all its population including the Bedouins, from the Sinai area by November 1st 2009.
 Any human movement into Sinai from Egypt shall be deemed as a declaration of war against the State of Israel.
 Any human movement after the said date shall be considered as hostile warfare against Israel, to be responded to as such.
 The Egyptians must leave all the existing infrastructures in Sinai as is, taking nothing with them.
 Only vehicles carrying people will be allowed out of Sinai on their way east across the Suez Canal.